MyMEng/ML_Resrch/README.md

 ---

 ## Introductions
 This repository contains `python` script which performs simple *semi-supervised* learning using `WEKA` ML software.
 For comparison purposes the script also performs supervised learning to provide statistics at the end.
+To assure proper execution all: test set, training set and label file must be in the same directory as the script.

 ## To run (UNIX based systems):
 If you have GIT installed just open terminal and clone repository: